Academic Catalog

 Principles of Statistics and Experimental Design 2

 A study of standard experimental designs and statistical procedures widely used in psychological research.
 3 hrs. lec., 2 hrs. lab.
-Prereq: PSYC 211 with a grade of C- or higher and MATH 130 with a grade of C- or higher.
+Prereq: PSYC 211 with a grade of C- or higher and MATH 130 (or higher) with a grade of C- or higher.

 PSYC 215: 3 s.h.